Linear seesaw in $A^\prime_5$ modular symmetry with Leptogenesis: MODEL FRAMEWORK

 \subsection{Mixing between the heavy fermions $N_{Ri}$ and $S_{Li}$}

 Introduction of extra symmetries, helps in allowing the mixing of heavy superfields but forbids the usual Majorana mass terms.
-Hence, below we show the mixing of these extra superfields i.e., $(N_{R}, S_{L})$ as follows
+Hence, below we exhibit the mixing of these extra superfields i.e., $(N_{R}, S_{L})$ as follows